 The SEOP is being implemented.
-The State Emergency Operations Center has been partially or fully staffed, appropriate to the potential threat.
-The Governor may have issued or is considering issuance of a State Emergency declaration and/or there may be a Federal declaration (Emergency or Major Disaster) already in effect.

-- □ Finalize and distribute the Response Phase Press Release (Section 6-8-PR2 in the DEM ERP) - □ Notify the managers of RISEPS facilities to mobilize their emergency response staff and volunteers and track activation. - Assemble and update the count of volunteers at each RISEPS facility. - Submit to RIEMA a "Notification of Training & Pre-Planned Missions" to request that volunteers qualify for State liability protections. - □ As needed, arrange for reception of dogs and cats at RISEPS facilities in advance of evacuation orders (when the Governor declares a "State of Emergency") and coordinate with ARC shelters. - □ Activate and track the status of Facility Animal Support Teams (FAST). - □ Help staff ESF #6 ("Animal Care" within "Mass Care, Emergency Assistance, Housing and Human Services") in the State Emergency Operations Center (SEOC). - □ Contribute to the ESF #6 Incident Action Plan for the next 24 hour period. - □ Brief SEOC staff on animal-emergency response and recovery planning. - \Box Continue to monitor the track of the storm. - □ Carry out initial damage assessments and evaluate the overall situation, including updates from local animal control. - □ Update Status Boards/Events Log and report to the appropriate agencies.
+The State Emergency Operations Center has been or is considering taffed, appropriate to the potential threat.
+The Governor may have issued g issuance of a State Emergency declaration and/or there may be a ion (Emergency or Major Disaster) already in effect. □ Finalize and DEM ERP) distribute the Response Phase Press Release (Section 6-8-PR2 in the anagers of RISEPS facilities to mobilize their emergency response staff ers and track activation.
+Subr emble and update the count of volunteers at each RISEPS facility. mit to RIEMA a "Notification of Training & Pre-Planned Missions" to est that volunteers qualify for State liability protections. evacuation arrange for reception of dogs and cats at RISEPS facilities in advance of orders (when the Governor declares a "State of Emergency") and with ARC shelters. □ Activate and track the status of Facility Animal Support Teams (FAST).
+SF #6 ("Animal Care" within "Mass Care, Emergency Assistance, Housing Services") in the State Emergency Operations Center (SEOC). □ Contribute to o the ESF #6 Incident Action Plan for the next 24 hour period. □ Brief SEOC staff on animal-emergency response and recovery planning. □ Continue to monitor the track of the storm. tial damage assessments and evaluate the overall situation, including n local animal control. □ Update Stati us Boards/Events Log and report to the appropriate agencies.

-- A count of sheltered cats and dogs - An assessment of overall health status of sheltered animals - Remaining surge capacity (number of cats and dogs) - A count and the names of deployed volunteers - Additional resource requirements. - □ Take all necessary actions to preserve life and property utilizing available resources. - □ Coordinate response and support functions with outside agencies and volunteer organizations. - □ Coordinate Operations, Logistics, Planning and Admin/Finance functions. - □ Maintain documentation and tracking of financial costs related to the event.
+A count of sheltered cats and dogs

+An assessment of overall health status of sheltered animals

+Remaining surge capacity (number of cats and dogs)

+A count and the names of deployed volunteers

+Additional resource requirements.

+Take all necessary actions to preserve life and property utilizing available resources.
+Coordinate response and support functions with outside agencies and volunteer organizations.
+Coordinate Operations, Logistics, Planning and Admin/Finance functions.
+Maintain documentation and tracking of financial costs related to the event.